sgroupdesign/sui/docs/getting-started/installation-docs.md

 In order for this to happen, we have a nested module in `docs/sui` that is another Vite project, that compiles CSS/JS and adds them to VitePress' `public` folder as static assets, which are included in each `iframe` document.
 Just like the S.UI framework used on a project, we use Tailwind and JIT processing to keep this lean and fast.

-The `sui/src/components.js` file is very simple, pulling in all `@sui` JS components, and the S.UI CSS (which includes Tailwind), in almost the exact same manner as we would for a web project.
+The `sui/src/components.js` file is very simple, pulling in all `@sgroup` JS components, and the S.UI CSS (which includes Tailwind), in almost the exact same manner as we would for a web project.

 ### Rebuilding
 One critical point is that due to Tailwind's purge, we'll periodically need to rebuild the CSS used in `iframe`'s, as we add new examples.
-Similarly, when we add new `@sui` JS components, we'll always want them available to code preview's.
+Similarly, when we add new `@sgroup` JS components, we'll always want them available to code preview's.
 In order for this to happen, we need to rebuild the "S.UI framework" for these components to use.

 Fortunately, this is straightforward with the following `npm` commands: